thestarsgroup/technical_tester_assessment/README.md

 ### Submission
-Please upload your completed test to a publicly-accessible repository in a hosting service (e.g. GitHub), and send a link to your recruitment contact at Sky Bet.
+Please upload your completed test to a publicly-accessible repository in a hosting service (e.g. GitHub), and send a link to your recruitment contact.

 ## Installation
 ### Pre-requisites